Discover the best methods to add tables in WordPress

 6. Document libraries: A table layout is also an excellent way to present documents because users can quickly search, sort, and filter the table to find items in the document library.

-7. Showcasing product comparisons: eCommerce product comparison tables are a great way to help customers make informed decisions when shopping online.
+7. Showcasing product comparisons: ecommerce product comparison tables are a great way to help customers make informed decisions when shopping online.
 By presenting product features side-by-side, customers can quickly see which product best suits their needs.

 What methods can you use to add a table to a WordPress site?